How To Evaluate A Walt Disney World Travel Package

 With the Magic Your Way Premium Package you get lodging; Magic Your Way Premium tickets with Park Hopping and Plus Pack features; breakfast, lunch, and dinner, including character meals and dinner shows; unlimited golf, tennis, fishing excursions, and water sports; select theme-park tours; Cirque du Soleil show tickets; unlimited use of child-care facilities—everything you can think of except for alcoholic beverages.
 (Note: The length of the Magic Your Way Premium Package must equal the total number of nights you stay at a Disney resort, plus one day.
 Package length cannot be customized to fit your touring plans.)

 Disney, needless to say, has built a nice profit into every component of the Magic Your Way Premium Package.
-If you don't use all features of the plan and did not purchase the No Expiration option on your tickets, Disney makes out even better.

 COMPARING A MAGIC YOUR WAY PACKAGE with purchasing the package components separately is a breeze.

 - Pick a Disney resort and decide how many nights you want to stay.

 - Next, work out a rough plan of what you want to do and see so you can determine the admission passes you'll require.

 - When you're ready, call the Disney Reservations Center (DRC) at #407-W-DISNEY and price a Magic Your Way package with tax for your selected resort and dates.
 The package will include both admissions and lodging.
 It's also a good idea to get a quote from a Disney-savvy travel agent.